 No attempt was made to further disassemble the trigger assembly and

-forward and easy, but I expect that removing and reinstalling the hammer into
+straight forward and easy, but I expect that removing and reinstalling

-retainer spring snap into the detent groove so push them in until they protrude
+hear the retainer spring snap into the detent groove so push them in

-(28) is compressed by the trigger assembly.
-I.e. with the receiver upside down,
+lever spring (28) is compressed by the trigger assembly.
+I.e. with the

-installed sights) it’s not intended to be easily carried around in the woods or
+not intended to be easily carried around in the woods or field,

 “grows on me”.
 It’s a “keeper”.